uhub/awesome-actionscript-sorted/README.md

 * [Actionscript-Fun](https://github.com/Ketan-Chawda/Actionscript-Fun) - Couple of library/class for Maths, String, Patterns, Series and More.
 Just for getting best out of Actionscript 3.0
 * [AS3Units](https://github.com/erussell/AS3Units) - ActionScript library for parsing, formatting, and converting between units of measure
 * [actionscript-rules_engine](https://github.com/dreamsocket/actionscript-rules_engine) - An decision engine for generic rules
+* [as3geometry](https://github.com/alecmce/as3geometry) - An ActionScript 3 Geometry Library
+* [as3GeomAlgo](https://github.com/azrafe7/as3GeomAlgo) - AS3 port of hxGeomAlgo - Small collection of geometry algorithms in Haxe 3.
+* [as3eval](https://github.com/soywiz/as3eval) - Simple expression evaluator for ActionScript 3
+* [as3-eval](https://github.com/SimonRichardson/as3-eval) - ActionScript3 Code Evaluator using Tamarin ESC compiler.

 ### Physics